HAVING A BABY IN GERMANY

 - Where to go when your baby is sick and the sick child pay allowance

 The course is organized as a series of explanatory on-demand videos discussing one topic at a time.
 You can view the videos in one setting or over the course of several days / weeks.
 You have the option to stop the videos, view them several times, etc.

 I have also taped a video showing you how to fill in the application for the Kindergeld so you know what to put in which field.

 In addition to the videos, I have included a number of checklists (how to find a midwife, which documents are needed for each procedure etc).
 The course also includes the application forms for Kindergeld in English with a list of the required supporting documents.
 I also give you a number of useful websites and a to-do list so you don’t miss a single important task.

-Every two weeks, I offer a live coaching call exclusively for the parents of this course, where I answer some of your pre-selected leftover questions.
 After this course, you will understand the system of pregnancy and birth in Germany and have a clear idea of what you should do and when.
 Stop trailing the internet for information on what to expect and what needs to be done!

 Here are the DELIVERABLES